prebid/prebid.github.io/adops/creative-considerations.md

 However, having a lot of functionality (even if not quite "universal") comes with some drawbacks:

-- The PUC requres an extra HTTP fetch, slowing down ad rendering by some amount.
+- The PUC requires an extra HTTP fetch, slowing down ad rendering by some amount.
 - The size of the PUC grew as use cases were added.
 - The Prebid SDK doesn't have to render javascript into a webview